William Graham Henderson Maxwell: Career

 In the mid-1950s, Maxwell worked as a geologist for Shell in Trinidad.
 He also lectured at the University of Queensland from 1960-1966 and helped to identify the Yarrol Basin in 1964.
-He was associate professor, and later professor, in geology at the University of Sydney from 1967-1972, retiring in 1972.
+He was an associate professor in geology at the University of Sydney from 1967-1972, retiring in 1972.
 Maxwell was a postdoctoral fellow at the University of Texas at Austin in 1964.

 Maxwell and his team of students at the University of Sydney, mapped the surface sediments of the whole of the Great Barrier Reef province for the book, Atlas of the Great Barrier Reef.
 They used aerial photography to conduct their geomorphological work.

 From 1965, some of Maxwell's research was supported by the American Petroleum Institute and the Petroleum Research Fund of the American Chemical Society.

 In 1970, Maxwell gave evidence to the Commonwealth crown-of-thorns starfish committee of inquiry.

 He took his D.Sc. from the University of Queensland in 1970.

 Maxwell died in Toowoomba, Queensland in 1999.